 - Butter: I prefer butter to oil in banana bread recipes, as unsalted butter adds a delicious crumb and an incredible crust.

-- Sugars: A mixture of white granulated sugar and flavored sugar such as brown sugar or cane sugar.
+- Sugars: A mixture of white sugar and flavored sugar such as brown sugar or cane sugar.

 - Eggs: At room temperature.